What Is an AI SEO Service? A Complete Guide for Marketing Teams

 The SEO services market is worth $84 billion in 2026.
 It will reach $149 billion by 2031.
-Yet most businesses that invest in SEO cannot answer a simple question: how much revenue did organic search generate last quarter?
+Yet a majority of buyers who invest in SEO cannot answer a simple question: how much revenue did organic search generate last quarter?

 That disconnect is the core problem.
 Too many SEO providers sell activity - blog posts written, rankings tracked, audits delivered - without connecting any of it to business outcomes.
 The agencies that are actually worth their fee operate on a fundamentally different model.